• Skip to primary navigation

 Carara National Park Information

-Another reason why Carara is special is that it lies directly in the transition zone between the tropical dry rain forest and tropical rain forest.
-This mesh of two habitats means flora and fauna from both live in one area, making it an extremely biologically rich zone.
-Due to the humidity and abundance of trees, there are a lot of insects in this area and in turn, many birds since there is so much food.
+Carara National Park lies directly in the transition zone between the tropical dry rain forest and tropical rain forest so this mesh of two habitats means flora and fauna from both live in one area, making it an extremely biologically rich zone.

 Location and Directions

-The national park entrances are right off of the highway a little bit after the Rio Tarcoles bridge.
+The park is 9 miles (~15 km) north of Jaco and 46 miles (~74 km) from San Jose.
+The main national park entrances are right off of the highway a little bit after the Rio Tarcoles bridge.

-How to get from Jaco to Carara National Park:
+How to get from Jaco to Carara National Park

 Hours and fee

-Carara National Park entrance hours are 8AM -4 PM during rainy season (May to November) and 7 AM – 4 PM during dry season (December to April).
+Carara National Park entrance hours are 8 AM – 4 PM during rainy season (May to November) and 7 AM – 4 PM during dry season (December to April).
 Laguna Meandrica is closed September and October.

 The Hiking Trails